-Each of our programs is a unique leadership development, cultural immersion and service-learning experience that is built on a carefully considered set of program components.
+Each of our programs is a unique leadership development, cultural immersion, and service-learning experience that is built on a carefully considered set of program components.

 But first, check out this video of the Global Glimpse experience…

-Sample Itinerary for LEON, NICARAGUA
+Sample Itinerary for CONSTANZA, DOMINICAN REPUBLIC

-Arrival to Nicaragua
+Arrival to the Dominican Republic

-Working Like a Local
+Working Like a Local / Global Business

 Living Like a Local